ikolokotronis/Web-Store-App/README.md

 ## About The Project

-A Django web store app with a music theme.
+This is my bootcamp graduation project.
 Register, buy products with fake money or create your own store using your ideas.

 <b>Want to set up your own store?</b> Go to <a href="#own-store-setup">this</a> section